 Since our economic crisis began in 2008, we have all heard the depressing mortgage foreclosure statistics.
 According to the Mortgage Brokers Association, every 3 months, 250,000 new families enter into foreclosure.
 138,000 foreclosures alone were commenced in April of this year according to the government.
 And for every home in foreclosure, as many as a dozen homeowners find themselves seriously in arrears.
 If this sounds bad, it is.
 But an even grimmer story is emerging.
-Mistaken foreclosures.
+Mistaken or wrongful foreclosures.

 As banks race to keep pace with the record number of foreclosures, more and more mistakes are being made.
 Take the example of Jason Grodensky of Ft.
 Lauderdale.
 When Mr. Grodensky purchased his home, he paid cash.
 But in July he learned that his house had been foreclosed by Bank of America and sold, even though he did not have a mortgage.

 How did this mistake happen?
 Bank of America isn’t saying, although they acknowledged the mistake and say they are trying to unwind the transaction.
 According to a published report in Florida’s Sun Sentinel, one Florida attorney said, “The evidence doesn’t matter, the proof doesn’t matter, due process doesn’t matter.
 The only thing that maters is that they get rid of these cases.”

 This story and many others has some banks temporarily suspending foreclosures until paperwork can be scrutinized.
 The Florida Attorney General is investigating Grodensky’s case.

 Update: In the 11th hour, Bank of America rescinded the foreclosure and Grodensky got back his home.
 That a bank could proceed so far in a case where there wasn’t even a mortgage is scary.